Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Introduction

 \IEEEPARstart{B}{reast} cancer has become the most prevalent cancer worldwide \cite{bray2018global,sung2021global}, its early diagnosis and precise treatment can undoubtedly increase the survival rate.
 To assist the diagnosis and to further facilitate the quantitative analysis, the detailed delineation of the tumor regions is usually required.
 However, due to the complexity of shapes and sizes of the breast tumors, manual annotation of the regions of interest is very time-consuming and labor-intensive, in addition, the annotation accuracy highly relies on the experiences of the experts.
 Therefore, investigating accurate and automatic breast tumor segmentation algorithms is of great significance.

-With the successful development of deep learning models in the filed of computer vision, numerous learning-based studies have been dedicated to automatically segmenting breast tumors from mammography images \cite{li2021dual,baccouche2021connected,soulami2021breast}, ultrasound images \cite{huang2020segmentation, lei2021breast, lee2020channel} and magnetic resonance images (MRIs) \cite{zhang2022automatic, haq2022bts}, especially for DCE-MRI.
-For instance, Benjelloun et al. segmented breast tumors from DCE-MRIs with UNet and obtained a mean intersection-over-union region (mIOU) of 0.76.
-Their results demonstrate the feasibility of deep learning model for breast tumor segmentation \cite{benjelloun2018automated}.
-To further reduce the effect of thoracic cavity region and promote the breast tumor segmentation performance, Zhang et al. used a cascade UNet to segment the whole-breast with the pre-contrast MRIs firstly and then delineated tumors with all the DCE-MRIs, which further improved the segmentation dice similarity (DSC) to 0.728 \cite{zhang2018hierarchical}.
-Considering the sequential property of time-intensity curve(TIC) of DCE-MRIs and the merits of long and short-time memory (LSTM) network in exploring sequential data, Chen et al. combined LSTM and convolutional neural network (CNN) to segment breast tumors from 3D DCE-MRIs, and finally achieved a DSC of 0.76 \cite{chen2018spatio}.
-Moreover, the kinetic maps calculated from the DCE-MRIs can reflect pathological properties of tumors, which may provide complementary information for quantifying the tumors, accordingly, Qiao et al. used both semi-quantitative parameter maps and DCE-MRIs as the input of network to predict breast tumor regions, and obtained a DSC of 0.83 \cite{qiao2021three}.
+With the successful development of deep learning models in the filed of computer vision, numerous learning-based studies have been dedicated to automatically segmenting breast tumors from mammography images \cite{li2021dual,baccouche2021connected,soulami2021breast}, ultrasound images \cite{huang2020segmentation, lei2021breast, lee2020channel} and magnetic resonance images (MRIs) \cite{zhang2022automatic, haq2022bts}, especially for dynamic contrast enhanced MRIs (DCE-MRIs).
+For instance, Benjelloun et al. segmented breast tumors from DCE-MRIs with UNet and obtained a relative high mean intersection-over-union region (mIOU) value, demonstrating the feasibility of deep learning model for breast tumor segmentation \cite{benjelloun2018automated}.
+To further reduce the effect of thoracic cavity region and promote the breast tumor segmentation performance, Zhang et al. used a cascade FCNet to segment the whole-breast with the pre-contrast MRIs firstly and then delineated tumors from the breast region with all the DCE-MRIs, even though it achieved a better performance, its two-stage training manner was time- and computation resource-consuming \cite{zhang2018hierarchical}.
+Considering the sequential property of time-intensity curve (TIC) of DCE-MRIs and the merits of long and short-time memory (LSTM) network in exploring sequential data, Chen et al. combined LSTM and convolutional neural network (CNN) to segment breast tumors from 3D DCE-MRIs\cite{chen2018spatio}.
+Moreover, the kinetic maps calculated from the DCE-MRIs can reflect pathological properties of tumors, which may provide complementary information for quantifying the tumor regions, accordingly, Qiao et al. used both semi-quantitative parameter maps and DCE-MRIs as the input of network to predict breast tumor regions, achieving a promising performance\cite{qiao2021three}.
+Although using the prior physical knowledge of DCE-MRIs can increase breast tumor segmentation accuracy, the segmentation performance for non-mass enhancement tumors with small size and irregular shapes is still not satisfactory due to the influence of background parenchymal enhancement and large variations in tumor size and shape.